 Learn, Leverage & Love ADHD

-Whether or not you're diagnosed, coaching with a certified ADD/ADHD Coach helps you build self-awareness and creatively explore how your condition shows up daily.
+Whether or not you're diagnosed, coaching with a certified ADD/ADHD Coach helps you build awareness and creatively explore how your condition shows up daily.
 The ADHD Flow Method™ shapes our sessions.
-We'll follow a 4 month program to help you clear the fog, create flexible framework to focus and build accountability to finish what you start.
+We'll follow a 3, 4, or 6-month program to help you clear the fog, create a flexible framework to focus, and build accountability to finish what you start.
 You'll investigate your 'shame frame', quiet your inner critic, and develop practices to support success.

 Coaching is not recommended if you are

-- Unwilling and unable to take action to change your current circumstances
+- Not ready to take full accountability for your current circumstances

-- Resistant to the opinions and guidance of others
+- Resistant to the opinions, ideas, and guidance of others

 - More invested in staying victimized at where you are now than taking deliberate actions to change your situation